 For too long, Tom O’Neil of Bethlehem had been living with constant knee pain.
 “I couldn’t sleep, I couldn’t walk down the stairs,” he said.
 “This was affecting my quality of life.”
-He contacted Dr. Paul Beauvais of Northeast Orthopaedic & Hand Surgery and decided upon a total knee replacement at Waterbury Hospital.
+He contacted Dr. Paul Beauvais of Northeast Orthopedic & Hand Surgery and decided upon a total knee replacement at Waterbury Hospital.
 Tom began his journey to a new knee by attending the Perioperative Joint Replacement Class to understand what to expect, what treatment was going to be like, and to consider post-operative options.
 He said the whole process and treatment was wonderful—Dr. Beauvais was outstanding, the nurses were fabulous, and rehab began swiftly.
 Tom was back to work within 10 weeks and within months he was back on the golf course.

 Gary’s getting a kick out of his new knee.

 Gary Welton is a 66-year-old Sales Rep. from Middlebury who was always on the go.
 An avid golfer and Tai Chi instructor, he also happens to be a 6th degree black belt in karate.
 After chronic knee pain began to cramp Gary’s active lifestyle, he decided it was time to do something.
-He sought help from Waterbury Orthopaedic surgeon Dr. Eric Olson.
-Gary underwent a complete custom knee replacement procedure and says his experience with Dr. Olson and the orthopaedic team at Waterbury Hospital was “top notch.
+He sought help from Waterbury Orthopedic surgeon Dr. Eric Olson.
+Gary underwent a complete custom knee replacement procedure and says his experience with Dr. Olson and the orthopedic team at Waterbury Hospital was “top notch.